pierre413/checkers-repo/README.md

 # checkers-repo
-A two player game of checkers.
+A two-player game of checkers using pygame.